 “It’s a shame though.”

-“I’m telling you, we don’t want to be responsible for their breakup.”
+“I’m telling you; we don’t want to be responsible for their breakup.”

 “What?”
-Jacky asks back.
+Jacky asked back.

 “If you continue to interfere with their business, it won’t work.
 But if you leave it alone and let things take its course, you might see better results.”

-Jacky wrinkles his face.
+Jacky wrinkled his face.